 Assembly Worship Plan

 The Worship Team is a group of pupils taken from all the year groups who share our Christian Values.
 They meet regularly to consider worship themes and plan whole school worship.
 They often lead worship.
 Their role is to focus on our Christian ethos within our school, our community and the wider world.

 JAM Club (Jesus and Me Club)

-We run a weekly JAM club and a termly Messy Church.
+We run a weekly JAM club and a termly Messy Church (not currently running due to Covid-19 restrictions).
 All children are welcome.
 We have a great team of leaders who are ready to welcome children to come and share a snack, have fun, learn about Bible heroes and stories, play games, do crafts and quizzes, make music, pray together and have a great time.